selimchiki/AppleWatchFaces/readme.md

     - scoll to new item ( esp. important for long list )
     - UX for patterns ?

-- draw hand outlines ( white initially )
-- add option for hand outline color
-- implement some of the smooth animations for second / minute hand
 - fix default the indicators to work better for watch

 - crash when sending to watch 5 times -- https://stackoverflow.com/questions/52860566/error-when-running-xcode-simulator-framework-cuithemestore-no-theme-regist